JeanCarloBejaran/Economic_Statistics_ETLs/README.md

 ### Simulated context:

 One of the agencies we follow, The Department of Revenue, adds support for a special character in their Electricity datasets suite that result in errors for 25 ETLs.
-This data that feeds critical company assets and it is paramount that down time is minimized.
+This data feeds critical down-stream assets and it is paramount that downtime is minimized.
 The original developers of these ETLs are no longer with the team.

   #### Without the standard
   A developer would:
-    - Guess exploring and find where the original developer might have written the code that now enables the bug.
+    - Guess by exploring to find where the original developer might have written the logic causing the bug.
-    - Read each module's code to learn and modify for that instance of the problem.
+    - Read each module's code and familiarize with the author's coding style to fix for one dataset.
     - Repeat this process for each dataset.

-  #### With the standard
+  #### With the new standard
 A developer would:
-  - Access the level where special characters are processed for our codebase.
+  - Follow the standard error message to access directly the level where special characters are processed on our codebase.
-  - Update the transform instance used in this suite of electricity datasets to include support for the special character if it is found.
+  - Update the transform module used for this suite of datasets to include support for the special character if it is found.
   - Once updated, the 25 dataset's ETLs are fixed and every other dataset importing that method is now immune to that bug.
-All from the change of one specific function at one specific module.
+All from the change of one specific function on one specific module.

-  **Edit this out**
-  Using this standardized approach, a new developer can easily locate the transform routines in the ETL modules, because it is consistent across agency folders across the repo,
-    Only has to learn things once because the layout and development process is the same across agency folders.
-    Propagates this function across datasets to future-proof the other 50 datasets in this suite to automatically adjust the ETL if the new conditions are met.

 #### Conclusion

 Each developer thinks and codes differently.
-The OOP module approach guarantees solving the problem once whereas a more liberal functional coding approach could result in resolving the same issue across 25 different ETL routines.
+The OOP module approach guarantees solving the problem once whereas a more liberal functional coding approach results in having to resolve the same issue across 25 different ETL routines according to how the original developer organized his code.

     Scenario #2 Adding a new ETL.

 ### Simulated context:

-The Energy Information Agency publishes a new dataset that adds carbon emissions per kWh information and we want to add that dataset.
+The Energy Information Agency publishes a new dataset that adds carbon emissions per kWh information and we want to add that data.

 #### Without the standard
  The developer:
-  1. Implements and adds his way of extracting data from google sheet files.
+  1. Implements and adds her personal way of extracting data from google Sheets files.
   2. Implements her conversion function in the dataset's transform module.

 #### With the standard
 The developer:
-  1. Imports the high-level dataset extract template used for a similar dataset and replaces the variables for the new dataset.
+  1. Imports the high-level dataset extract module used for a similar dataset and only reconfigures the required variables for the new dataset.
-  2. Imports the high-level template used for the transform routine of a similar dataset and imports the kWh to Mwh function that has only been needed on one other dataset to meet our "only in kWh" data publishing standard.
+  2. Imports the high-level template module used for the transform routine of a similar dataset and imports the kWh to mWh function that has only been needed for one other dataset to meet our "only in kWh" data publishing requirement.

 #### Conclusion
+  - With the standard, the developer didn't write new logic but imported previously proven standard logic and adapted it to cover a new application.
-  - The new code written for adding a new dataset is optimized to be the minimum.
+  - By design, the amount of code that has to be written to make a change or add a new dataset is optimized to be the minimum.
-  - New functionality is written with reusability as a design paradigm.
+  - Any new functionality is written with future reusability as a design paradigm.

 ## Technologies Used: